lesterchan/wp-dbmanager/README.md

 ## Changelog
 ### Version 2.75
+* FIXED: When activating the plugin, copy index.php to the backup folder
+* FIXED: If you are on Apache, .htaccess will be copied to the backup folder, if you are on IIS, Web.config will be copied to the backup folder
 * FIXED: When choosing 1 Month(s) for Backup/Optimize/Repair, the next date calculation is wrong

 ### Version 2.74